 To adopt a system-wide perspective, authorities are encouraged to expand the use of climate scenario analysis and stress tests for macroprudential purposes.
 The recommendations, set out in Section 5.2, aim to assist authorities in the design and approach for future exercises.
+Standard-setting bodies are encouraged to consider this report's recommendations in their sectoral work.
+As approaches develop and mature in the next few years, the FSB will consider in 2024 conducting a peer review of supervisory and regulatory practices against its recommendations, and will also consider updating its recommendations in 2025.

 The report also puts forward an early view on the need for tools and policies to sufficiently address systemic risks arising from climate change.
 Microprudential tools alone may not sufficiently address the cross-sectoral, global and systemic dimensions of climate-related risks, tail risks and the potential for the financial system to amplify its effects.
-Authorities and standard-setting bodies are also encouraged to undertake research, analysis and supervisory and regulatory policy actions in the near to medium term on the appropriate enhancements to their regulatory frameworks.
+Further research and analysis is needed by authorities and standard-setting bodies on potential macroprudential measures and their associated costs, benefits and trade-off considerations, before any further work is considered by the FSB on the topic.
+Authorities and standard-setting bodies are encouraged to undertake research, analysis and supervisory and regulatory policy actions in the near to medium term on the appropriate enhancements to their regulatory frameworks.
 This work would further support the link to financial stability mandates of authorities.

-&lt;sup>87 See FSB (2020)
+See FSB (2020).